jocamar/Godot-Common-Game-Framework/README.md

 ## Installation

-To install this addon simply clone this into your project's addons folder **and name the folder `jm_game_template`**, enable the plugin in your project settings and optionally add the `jm_globals.gd` script as one of your autoload singletons for easier access to the `GameManager`.
+To install this addon simply clone this **into a folder named `jm_game_template` inside your project's addons folder**, enable the plugin in your project settings and optionally add the `jm_globals.gd` script as one of your autoload singletons for easier access to the `GameManager`.

 ## Features